 Japanese Medical Society of America Scholarship - Applicants of Japanese ancestry, enrolled in an accredited medical, dental or nursing school are eligible to apply.
 The JMSA is looking for applicant's who demonstrate academic excellence and show a strong interest in the Japanese Medical Society of America.
 Application, current medical school transcript and at least one of letter of recommendation required.
 Scholarship amounts have ranged from $2,500 up to $20,000 in the past.
 Deadline is late December.
 Website: www.jmsa.org.

-Greater Lee's Summit Health Care Foundation - The Greater Lee's Summit Health Care Foundation offers up to three scholarships in the amount up to $5,000 to support academic studies leading to a career in a medical or healthcare discipline.
-Applicants must either live in Lee's Summit currently or have graduated form an area high school, inclduing Blue Springs Hight School, if the student's residence was Lee's Summit at the time of graduation and have at least a 3.0 GPA.
+Greater Lee's Summit Health Care Foundation - The Greater Lee's Summit Health Care Foundation awards multiple scholarships in the amount of up to $5,000 to support academic studies leading to a career in a medical or healthcare discipline.
+Applicants must have lived in Lee's Summit for a period of at least five years or have graduated form an area high school, inclduing Blue Springs High School, if the student's residence was Lee's Summit at the time of graduation and have at least a 3.0 GPA.
 Website: www.lshealthcare.org/?page_id=8.
 Deadline is March 1.

 Mary and Melvin Grubb Medical Scholarship - KUMC medical students who are Master Masons and members of the Eastern Star in Kansas; who are children or grandchildren of Master Masons; who are children or grandchildren of members of the Order of the Eastern Star in Kansas are eligible to receive this scholarship award.
 For more information and an application, contact the Grand Chapter of Kansas Order of the Eastern Star at (785) 234-5743 or 855-637-5742.
 Deadline is June 15.

 Medical Professionals of Tomorrow Scholarship - The Medical Professionals of Tomorrow Scholarship is sponsored by US Medical Supplies, a leading provider of medical and mobility products.
 US Medical Supplies recognizes the importance of education and the incredible potential of tomorrow's medical professionals.
 Their goal is to contribute to the future of the medical field by offering the winning student financial assistance to help cover the expenses of tuition and books.
-One applicant will be selected, out of the many, to receive this $5,000 scholarship award.
+Three applicants will be selected to receive a scholarship.
+First place will receive $3500, second place $1000, and third place $500.
 Website: www.usmedicalsupplies.com/scholarship.
 Deadline is December 31.

 Dr. John J. Mingenback Memorial Scholarship - The Mingenback family has created a scholarship fund within the Golden Belt Community Foundation for aspiring health practitioners which encourages personal and professional commitment to the community.
 Applicants must be from Barton County, Kansas, be enrolled (or going to be) at a undergraduate or graduate school, be majoring in a health/medical related field and have a minimum 3.0 GPA.
 The application can be found at www.goldenbeltcf.org , and the deadline to apply is late March.